lekolawole/MyFlixGo/README.md

 # myflix-client

-App uses React-Bootstrap as a design system
+App designed with React-Bootstrap as a design system